 Bees, butterflies, and hummingbirds love bee balm, so it definitely makes a good addition to your pollinator garden.

 Bee Balm and other herbs such as thyme, mints, basil, sage, and lemon balm, can be added to the nest box of your chickens, to help prevent mites, lice and other insects.

 Although easy to grow, Bee Balm is not without it’s problems.
 The most common is powdery mildew.
 A spray with made equal parts milk and water can be used each week over two weeks to get rid of the mildew and to help prevent further occurrence.

-Bee Balm multiples quickly, and you will soon have a mass of bee balm.
-That’s not a bad thing, it look pretty planted in mass.
-But if you find yourself with too much, jut transpolant to other areas, or repot for friends.
+Bee Balm multiples quickly, and you will soon have a mass of it.
+That’s not a bad thing, it looks pretty planted in large plots, and attracts the bees.
+But, if you find yourself with too much, jut transplant to other areas, or repot for friends.
 I’m eyeing a corner of my new shed to place a few.
-I think that you will find Bee Balm to be a great addition to your garden.
+I think that you will find this pretty crimson plant to be a great addition to your garden.
 If you have a friend or neighbor with bee balm, I’m sure they will be happy to share.
 It can also be started from seed.

 You may also like my post on Tips to Grow Yarrow.
 A pretty white or pink lacy flower with fern-like leaves.